 British Airways i360 in Brighton opened in August 2016.
 It is the world’s tallest moving observation tower, world’s first vertical cable car and holds the Guinness World Record as the world’s most slender tower.
 As well as a visitor attraction, the venue includes conference and hospitality rooms, and a publicably accessible brasserie, café and shop.
 The BA i360 has been funded through a unique Public-Private Partnership with Brighton and Hove City Council and the Coast to Capital Local Enterprise Partnership.
 The Council has loaned the i360 £36 million, which it has borrowed from the government’s Public Works Loan Board.
 The Council will earn over £1 million per annum in profits on the loan.
 This funding mechanism can now be used by Councils for projects with a ‘commercial return’ that can afford to repay the loan.

-Increasingly a local museum (if it survives) may be the only outlet apart from a multiplex or a bowling alley for many people.
-Work on communities and regeneration has shown how museums can capacity build, provide training and development and are also worth the twin government measures, financial and social, the Return on Investment (ROI) and the Social Return on Investment (SRI).
-This requires new models that centre much more on events, activities, festivals and coproduction and co-creation.
-This has an impact on the world where visitors are treated as customers rather than co-creative partners.
+Increasingly, a local museum (if it survives) may be the only outlet apart from a multiplex or a bowling alley for many people.
+Work on communities and regeneration has shown how museums can build capacity, provide training & development and also contribute to the government’s financial and social metrics of Return on Investment (ROI) and Social Return on Investment (SRI).
+New models are required that centre much more on events, activities, festivals, co-production & co-creation and community-run services.
+This also has an impact on the commercial world where visitors are treated as customers rather than co-creative partners.